 - How many sources are being tapped simultaneously

 While this example sounds silly in this context, that’s the power Events-Based Billing offers.
 It’s a step beyond the consumption model.
 The ability to stream and rate multiple attributes makes Events-Based Billing the most flexible, value-based billing model in existence.

 SaaS companies like Amazon Web Services (AWS) and Twillo have already capitalized on the flexibility of this approach to expand market share, and it’s leading a change in the way people do business globally.

 “The smartest people are constantly revising their understanding, reconsidering a problem they thought they’d already solved.
 They’re open to new points of view, new information, new ideas, contradictions, and challenges to their own way of thinking.” - Jeff Bezos, founder and CEO of Amazon.

-As many leaders across the world are beginning to understand, events-based billing is the way of the future and the possibilities are endless.
-There are many ways things people use every day can be billed on an event by event basis:
+As many leaders across the world are beginning to understand, Events-Based Billing is the future and the possibilities are endless.
+Just ask Elon Musk.

 Learn more about Events-Based Billing for your business.